 A classic example is an annual production deployment schedule.
-If a deployment is done once a year, the batch size is huge; a year’s worth of work being deployed in a single step.
+If a deployment is done once a year, the batch size is enormous; a year’s worth being is deployed in a single step.
 Similarly to the car plant, if anything goes wrong, the entire batch has to be rolled back.
 Extra effort must then be put into redoing work that was considered done.
-And to add insult to injury, it’s difficult to find and fix the issues that caused the deployment to fail if they were introduced, say, 6 months ago.
+And to add insult to injury, it’s challenging to find and fix the issues that caused the deployment to fail if introduced, say, 6 months ago.

 Similar issues can be seen when long-lived feature branches are used.
 The longer a branch stays isolated and the more changes it sees, the larger the batch size.
 Over time, it becomes increasingly difficult to integrate it back to the mainline.
 The potential for merge conflicts is high.
 Since feedback is delayed, the potential for rework is high.
 These factors are disruptive to the flow of work and increase deployment lead times.

-To improve deployment lead times, batch sizes have to be made smaller.
+To improve deployment lead times, we have to make batch sizes smaller.
 Long-lived feature branches are discouraged.
-In order to get faster feedback, it’s better to integrate early and often and deploy software in smaller increments.
+We can get faster feedback if we integrated early and often and deployed software in smaller increments.
 If we continue to reduce the batch size, we eventually arrive at a single piece flow, where every commit flows through the entire software development value stream.
 Once all automated checks have passed, changes end up in production.

-Teams that are able to pull that off make use of practices such as trunk-based development, continuous integration, continuous delivery and continuous deployment.
+Teams that can pull that off make use of practices such as trunk-based development, continuous integration, continuous delivery, and continuous deployment.
 They’ve invested in test automation and have designed their software for low-risk releases.
-They’ve also organised themselves so that the number of required hand-offs is minimized.
-A hand-off requires communication and coordination.
+They’ve also organized themselves so that the number of required hand-offs is minimized.
+Hand-offs require communication and coordination.
 Unfortunately, even under the best circumstances, some knowledge gets lost.
-This is a potential spot where errors can creep in and work can pile up, disrupting the flow and increasing deployment lead times.
+This is a potential spot where errors can creep in, and work can pile up, disrupting the flow and increasing deployment lead times.

 1.2 Eliminate Constraints